When you arrive, check in with your escort coordinator.

 Don’t engage the anti-choicers.

 A picket action is one thing, but escorting is done for the safety, security and comfort of the clients.
-Clients don’t feel safer when their escort is getting in a shouting match.
+They don’t feel safer when their escort is getting in a shouting match.

 Wear your clinic escort T-shirt at all times and identify yourself quickly to arriving clients.